petersulyok/smfc/README.md

  3. The configuration parameter `polling=` defines the frequency of the temperature reading.
 The bigger polling time, the lower frequency of the fan speed change.

 #### 3. Standby guard
-For HD zone an additional optional feature was implemented, called *Standby guard*, with the following assumptions:
+For HD zone fan controller, an additional optional feature was implemented, called *Standby guard*, with the following assumptions:

  - SATA hard disks are organized into a RAID array
  - the RAID array will go to standby mode recurrently

 This feature is monitoring the power state of SATA hard disks (with the help of the `smartctl`) and will put the whole array to standby mode if a few members are already stepped into that.
-With this feature we can avoid a situation where the array is partially in standby mode while other members are still active.
+With this feature, the situation can be avoided where the array is partially in standby mode while other members are still active.
+SCSI disks are not compatible with this feature.

 #### 5. Hard disk compatibility
 The `smfc` service was originally designed for `SATA` hard drives, but from `3.0` version it is also compatible with `NVME` and `SAS/SCSI` disks.
 The following table summarizes how the temperature is read for different disk types: